A Distinctive Achievement Honors Thesis

 Proposal, Supervisor & Area of Honors

-The thesis proposal is due at the end of your junior year, assuming you're on a four-year path to graduation.
+The thesis proposal is due at the end of your third year, assuming you're on a four-year path to graduation.
 File your Thesis Proposal with the Schreyer Honors College via the Student Records System (SRS).
-The end-of-junior-year requirement is from the Honors College, but your major may expect a much earlier commitment so be sure to talk to your honors adviser as early as sophomore year about this.
+The end-of-third-year requirement is from the Honors College, but your major may expect a much earlier commitment so be sure to talk to your honors adviser as early as your second year about this.
 The thesis proposal needs the following things:

 - A Working Title